Siaw-Peng Wan loves teaching Microsoft Excel. But when it comes to learning, he advises the long view over shortcuts.

 It’s safe to assume that most college faculty enjoy the subject they’re teaching—they might even have a passion for it.
 But it’s hard to top how Siaw-Peng Wan feels about the Microsoft Excel spreadsheet program.

 “I’m obsessed with Excel,” says Wan, a professor of business administration and associate director of the MBA program at Elmhurst.
 “My bedtime reading is all Excel books and manuals—I have a stack of books about Excel that’s taller than I am.
 I read Excel blogs, get Excel newsletters, watch Excel videos on YouTube, and I feel like there’s still so much I don’t know.
 I’m an Excel geek.”

 He brings a similar enthusiasm into the classroom, where for 25 years he has taught finance, investment theory, statistics, quantitative methods and other courses at the undergraduate and graduate levels.

 And, of course, Wan teaches Excel classes.
-And workshops and training sessions—not only to Elmhurst College students but also to College administrators and staff, local residents, and business people.
-His accessible approach makes him one of the College’s most popular faculty members.
+And workshops and training sessions—not only to Elmhurst University students but also to University administrators and staff, local residents, and business people.
+His accessible approach makes him one of the University’s most popular faculty members.